meadowsrjack-rgb/boxstat/replit.md

 - **Roster Management**: Coach dashboards display all Notion players for their teams, indicating players without app accounts and disabling actions for them. **App team assignments always take precedence over Notion data** - if a player changes their team in the app, the app assignment overrides what Notion says.
 - **Notion Sync**: Syncs player data from Notion database on startup and automatically every 24 hours at 2 AM Pacific Time.
 Pulls from 4 team columns: Youth Club Team, High School Team, FNHTL Team, and Skills Academy Session.
 Players read from Current Program, Grade, Status, and Session fields.
 - **Event & Scheduling**: Handles various event types managed by admins and coaches within the app.
 Features an enhanced calendar UI with color-coded events and a sliding drawer for details.
 Players can RSVP to events within a specific window and check-in using device GPS location (within 200m of event).
 Events can be created individually via the admin dashboard or bulk uploaded via CSV.
-- **Payment Integration**: Uses SportsEngine for secure payment processing (league fees, uniforms, tournaments) with transaction tracking and quick pay options.
+- **Payment Integration**: Uses Stripe for secure payment processing (league fees, uniforms, tournaments) with transaction tracking, subscription management, and customer data integration.
 - **UI/UX**: Mobile-first responsive design, UYP Basketball branding with a red theme, and PWA capabilities.
 Player dashboard includes skills progress and interactive trophy/badge counters.
 Coach dashboard features a QR code scanner for player check-ins and team management.
 Player Mode restricts access to pricing/payment options.
 - **Lead Evaluation**: Coaches can create detailed player evaluations with skill ratings (1-5 scale) for various aspects, exportable as PDF or shareable via Web Share API.
 - **Coach Settings**: Coaching experience includes years of experience, bio, previous teams coached, playing experience, and coaching philosophy.
 Team management functionality is centralized in the Coach Dashboard's Team tab.